opensearch-project/documentation-website/_dashboards/quickstart.md

 # OpenSearch Dashboards quickstart

 Get started with OpenSearch Dashboards.
-This guide cover the basics like:
+This guide covers the basics like:

 - **Adding sample data:** Get started with pre-loaded visualizations, dashboards, and other tools to help you explore OpenSearch Dashboards before you add your own data.
 - **Exploring your data:** Dig into your data and see what is there.
-- **Creating visualizations:** Turn your data into easy-to-understand visuals.
+- **Creating visualizations:** Make your data more accessible by creating visualizations.

 Starting with OpenSearch 2.12, you'll see the following homepage view.
 Considering your admin settings, your view may be in light or dark mode.
-The OpenSearch Dashboards redesign considers the community's feedback about simplifying the user experience.
+The OpenSearch Dashboards redesign considers the community's feedback on simplifying user experience.
 Share your [feedback](<insert-link-feedback-dashboards>) about the redesign or other tools you want to see in OpenSearch Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dashboards-home.png" alt="Screenshot of OpenSearch Dashboards homepage" width="700">